sora-xor/sora-docs/src/adding-tokens-to-hashi-bridge.md

    ![](.gitbook/assets/hashi-acquire-signatures.png)

 5. The RPC will return a bunch of hashes.
-These are off-chain request hashes, the last one should be `OutgoingAddAsset` request.
-To find out if the asset was added successfully, use the `getRequests` RPC.
+These are off-chain request hashes; the last one should be the `OutgoingAddAsset` request.
+To determine if the asset was added successfully, use the `getRequests` RPC.

 6. After your hash is found, use `getApprovedRequests` RPC to get the approvals.